zemogoravla/simsatool/README.md

 ## Usage

 To see the usage and test the tool: `python usage.py`
-This example creates two images and the respective RPC files for two views of a simple 3D scene.
+This example creates two images and the respective RPC files for two views of a 3D scene.
 It also creates a configuration file to run a stereo reconstruction of the stereo pair on the S2P pipeline.

 The **data** folder contains datasets for the test in `usage.py`